Social Work BA (Hons)*

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 25-30 students, and weekly tutorials which typically have no more than 10 students.
 There are a number of fieldtrips throughout your three years of study, and you also have the opportunity to have a one-to-one meeting with your tutor each week.

 In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.

-Our Single Honours Social Work degree is accredited by the Health and Care Professions Council (HCPC).
-Upon successful completion of the degree, you will be eligible to register with the HCPC as a professional social worker.
+'Our Single Honours Social Work Degree is accredited by Social Work England (SWE) and has achieved full reapproval in 2022'.
+Upon successful completion of the degree you will be eligible to register with SWE as a professional social worker.